skarpushin/summerb/summerb-easycrud/README.md

 * It allows you to easily define native queries which implementation is also automatically scaffolded
 * Baseline infrastructure for business validations at different data lifecycle steps
 * Baseline infrastructure for authorizations at different data lifecycle steps (for both per-Table and per-Row)
-* Extension points (Wire Taps) for adding any of your custom pre/post-processors
+* Extension points (Wire Taps) for adding any of your custom pre- / post-processors
 * Automatically handle timestamps and author fields when data is created and updated (sometimes this is called audit fields)
 * Facilities to implement Security-trimmed UI